tetsuo/tetsuo.github.io/articles/fp-denotational.md

 Here, division by zero causes an exception.
 The function itself is referentially transparent only when it is total—that is, defined for every possible input.
 In the case of division, the operation is **partial** (it does not provide an output for every input), which is why we see an exception when the divisor is zero.

+### Maybe maybe maybe

-To address partiality, Haskell offers the [`Maybe`](https://wiki.haskell.org/Maybe) data type.
+To address partiality such as this one, Haskell offers the [`Maybe`](https://wiki.haskell.org/Maybe) data type.
 This type can encapsulate a valid result (`Just a`) or indicate the absence of a value (`Nothing`), ensuring that functions like division become total functions:

 ```haskell
 data Maybe a = Just a | Nothing